karrick/gorpn/README.md

  * NE (!=)
  * UN (is top of stack UNK?)

-### Exponentiation and Logarithmic Functions

- * EXP: a,EXP -> a^_e_, where _e_ is the natural number
- * LOG: a,LOG -> log base _e_ of a, where _e_ is the natural number
- * POW: a,b,POW -> a^b

-### Geometric Functions
+### Comparing Values

- * ATAN (output in radians)
- * ATAN2 (output in radians)
- * COS (input in radians)
- * SIN (input in radians)
+Pop two elements from the stack and pushes back the larger or smaller element, depending on the name.
+Infinite is larger than every other number.
+If either of the numbers are UNK, then pushes UNK back on the stack.

+ * MAX
+ * MIN

+These versions work similar to above, with the exception that if either of the two numbers popped off the stack are UNK, then it pushes the other number.

- * DEG2RAD
+ * MAXNAN
- * RAD2DEG
+ * MINNAN

-### Statistics Functions
+### Set Operations

+ * count,SORT: Pop count of items, then pop that many items.
+Sort, then push all items back.
+ * count,REV: Pop count of items, then pop that many items.
+Reverse, then push all items back.
- * AVG (pop count of items, then compute mean, ignoring all UNK)
+ * count,AVG: Pop count of items, then compute mean, ignoring all UNK.
+Push mean back.
- * MAD: a,b,c,3,MAD -> median absolute deviation of [a, b, c]
+ * count,MAD: a,b,c,3,MAD -> median absolute deviation of [a, b, c]
- * MEDIAN: a,b,c,3,MEDIAN -> median of [a, b, c]
+ * count,MEDIAN: a,b,c,3,MEDIAN -> median of [a, b, c]
- * PERCENT: a,b,c,95,3,PERCENT -> find 95percentile of a,b,c using the nearest rank method (https://en.wikipedia.org/wiki/Percentile)
+ * percentile,count,PERCENT: a,b,c,95,3,PERCENT -> find 95percentile of a,b,c using the nearest rank method (https://en.wikipedia.org/wiki/Percentile)
- * STDEV: a,b,c,3,STDEV -> stdev(a,b,c), ignoring all UNK
+ * count,STDEV: a,b,c,3,STDEV -> stdev(a,b,c), ignoring all UNK
+ * count,TREND: create a "sliding window" average of another data series
+ * count,TRENDNAN: create a "sliding window" average of another data series

 ### Other Supported Constants and Functions

  * DAY: number of seconds in a day
- * DUP: duplicate value on top of stack
- * EXC: exchange top two items on stack
  * HOUR: number of seconds in an hour
  * INF: push +Inf on stack
  * LIMIT: pop 2 and define inclusive range. pop third. if third in range, push it back, otherwise push UNK. if any of 3 numbers is UNK or ±Inf, push UNK
- * MAX: UNK if either number is UNK
- * MIN: UNK if either number is UNK
  * MINUTE: number of seconds in a minute
  * NEGINF: push -Inf on stack
  * NOW: push number of seconds since epoch
- * POP: discard top element of stack
- * REV: pop count of items. then pop that many items. reverse, then push back
- * SORT: pop count of items. then pop that many items. sort, then push back
  * STEPWIDTH: current step measured in seconds
- * TREND: create a "sliding window" average of another data series
- * TRENDNAN: create a "sliding window" average of another data series
  * UNKN: push UNK
  * WEEK: number of seconds in a week